3 Times 3 Times 3

 • Exponent: 3 (the number of times the base is multiplied by itself)

-This is written as 3³, which is read as "3 cubed" or "3 raised to the power of 3."
-This notation simplifies the expression significantly and is crucial for understanding more complex mathematical concepts.
+This is written as 3³, which is read as "3 cubed" or "3 raised to the power of 3.In real terms, " This notation simplifies the expression significantly and is crucial for understanding more complex mathematical concepts.
 The value of 3³ is still 27.

 Applications of 3 x 3 x 3 and Cubing